-Itraconazole can cause congestive heart failure (condition in which the heart cannot pump enough blood through the body).
+Itraconazole can cause heart failure (condition in which the heart cannot pump enough blood through the body).
 Tell your doctor if you have or have ever had heart failure.
 Your doctor may tell you not to take itraconazole.
-Also tell your doctor if you have or have ever had a heart attack; an irregular heartbeat; any other type of heart disease; lung, liver, or kidney disease; or any other serious health problem.
+Also tell your doctor if you have or have ever had a heart attack; an irregular heartbeat; or any other type of heart, lung , liver or kidney disease.
 If you experience any of the following symptoms, stop taking itraconazole and call your doctor immediately: shortness of breath; coughing up white or pink phlegm; weakness; excessive tiredness; fast heartbeat; swelling of the feet, ankles, or legs; waking up at night; and sudden weight gain.

 Talk to your doctor about the risks of taking itraconazole.